benfarrah01/Spotify-Song-Recommendations-Bot/docs/0_idea.md

 ### If you plan to use any data sources, what are they and why?

 We will be using Spotify API in order to obtain the data (the song names and artist) for the daily tweet.
+The API holds numerous songs with many kinds of artist and bands.
+The API is run by Spotfy which is a music streaming outlet.
+They are one of the most popular sites to gather and listen to music.

 ### Tentative description of ideal output